Shreyas-V06/SmartHire-Backend/README.md

 ## 🌟Quick Introduction

   Hiring the right candidates is challenging, with companies spending significant time reviewing resumes even after automation.
 Existing methods often rely on rigid filtering, missing strong candidates and failing to provide meaningful shortlisting.
-Our solution analyzes resumes in context, allowing recruiters to set custom criteria like skills, proficiency , education and even Github.
+Our solution analyzes resumes in context, allowing recruiters to set custom criteria like skills, proficiency , education and even Github activity.
 With weighted scoring, it scores candidates based on relevance, enabling companies to focus on top applicants and streamline the hiring process efficiently.

 ### ✨Features
 - ✅ **Customizable Evaluation Parameters** - Admins can define their own job-specific criteria for filtering resumes.